Beal starts 0 for 13, Heat roll past Wizards 122-95

 Adebayo scored 21 for Miami, which got 17 points from Kelly Olynyk, 17 more from Tyler Herro and a 14-point, nine-assist, eight-rebound night from Jimmy Butler.

+“We were competing on both ends. … It’s great to see us try to get back to that form we had last year,” Adebayo said.
+“Good to get a win.”

-Beal scored only seven for Washington, the first time this season he has been held below 25.
+Beal scored only seven points on 1-for-14 shooting for Washington, the first time this season he has been held below 25.
 Alex Len scored 18, Russell Westbrook scored 13 and Rui Hachimura added 12 for the Wizards, who won in Miami on Wednesday by holding the Heat to 35 second-half points — then gave up 40 in the first quarter on Friday.

+“We didn’t come out with the right frame of mind to compete against a team that’s fighting for their lives as well,” Wizards coach Scott Brooks said.

-Everything was different for the Heat.
+Plenty changed for the Heat.
 They had a morning shootaround, a break from the norm.
 They changed the starting lineup, inserting Goran Dragic for Herro.
 Heat coach Erik Spoelstra even challenged a foul call, something he hardly ever does, and was successful.

+“We’re seeing improvement,” Spoelstra said.
+“We just need time.
+Our core guys have not been on the court together a lot this season, and you’re trying to build habits and play the right way.”

 And Beal simply couldn’t buy a basket.

-He was 0 for 6 in the first quarter and 0 for 6 again in the second.
-He missed his first shot of the third before getting a 3-pointer to fall with 9:46 left in the period.
+He was 0 for 6 in each of the first two quarters, and then missed his first shot of the third before getting a 3-pointer to fall with 9:46 left in the period.

 That was his last shot of the night.
 Washington lifted all five of its starters with 4:14 left in the third, down 93-61.